Nin3s/cv_camera/README.md

 `space`: takes a photo
 `1`: toggle grayscale effect
 `2`: toggle 180 flip effect
+`3`: overlay a static image of the bad news gif
 `q`: quits and closes the program

+## Color Channels
+Images read in opencv using RGB or BGR are read using 3 color channels (red, green, blue).
+Our opencv program reads images using BGR, which just means the color blue is read in first.

+Converting the image into grayscale turns that 3 channel image into a 2 channel one.
+That's why if you want to overlay another image, you have to either convert that overlay into a 2 channel, or convert the captured grayscale frame into a 3 channel.

+You can see the different sizes of the images with the `print([image].shape)` that's inserted into the code.

 ## Requirements for NSL:
 1. Add timestamp to photo